cwoodall/cwoodall.github.io/_drafts/blog/2017-03-14-using-clang-and-python-to-generate-cpp-struct-serde-fns.md

 ### Getting libclang to recognize std library types

 There are a couple of tricks to actually get `libclang` to find the standard library (and your own library files) so that it will recognize non primitive types.
+Basically this is just making sure you invoke clang, with the proper paths to import your types.
+Otherwise, the cursors will get all messed up and a bunch of errors will be thrown.

 ```python
 def get_clang_TranslationUnit(path="t.cpp", in_args=[], in_str="", options=0):